 Our research distinguishes us from other universities, and our success in exploring a wide array of topics is dependent on funding.
-We’ve made significant progress on our journey in two key research metrics—federal research expenditures and total research expenditures—numbers generated by the National Science Foundation.
+Over the past five years, UT has outpaced growth patterns of the target peer group in both percentage and total dollars, and exceeded the original goal for federal research expenditure growth.
+We’ve made significant progress in two key research metrics: